Battle of Loudoun Hill

 The Battle of Loudoun Hill was fought on 10 May 1307, between a Scots force led by King Robert the Bruce and the English commanded by Aymer de Valence, Earl of Pembroke.
 It took place beneath Loudoun Hill, in Ayrshire, and ended in a victory for King Robert.
 It was the king's first major military victory.

-The battlefield is currently under research to be included in the Inventory of Historic Battlefields in Scotland and protected by Historic Scotland under the Scottish Historical Environment Policy of 2009.
+The battlefield was added to the Inventory of Historic Battlefields in Scotland in 2012.

-A royal fugitive
+Royal fugitive

 King Robert the Bruce and Valence had first met in combat the previous year at the Battle of Methven just outside Perth where Valence's night time surprise attack had brought the king to the edge of disaster.
 Robert's army virtually disintegrated under Valence's rapid onslaught, with many of the king's leading supporters falling in battle or being executed as prisoners.
 What was left of his force was mauled for a second time soon after this by the Macdougalls of Lorn, allies of the English, at the Battle of Dalrigh.
-As an organised military force the army of Scotland ceased to exist, and the king took to the heather as a fugitive.
+As an organized military force the army of Scotland ceased to exist, and the king was forced to flee and live as a fugitive.

 For a time he took refuge in Dunaverty Castle near the Mull of Kintyre, but with his enemies closing in once more, he sought refuge on Rathlin Island near the coast of Ulster, according to some, and the Orkney Isles, according to others.